sberl/supersid/docs/ConfigHelp.md

   * overlap: one of **True** or **False** (default) .
 When set to False, the FFT is done without any overlap between slices.
 This is the same behavior as versions before this option was available.
 When set to True, the FFT slices are given a 50% overlap.
-The matplotlib's default FFT window is the Hann window, and the 50% overllap is recommended to give all sampeles equal weight in the PSD.
+The matplotlib's default FFT window is the Hann window, and the 50% overllap is recommended to get a more accurate PSD.

 <div id='id-section2'/>